nikotsafos/react_functional_components/README.md

 You can use placekitten or fillmurray if you don't have an image you'd like to display.

 #### 3. Create another functional component for the Home page called HomePitch.
-It should include some text about yourself and be located below the HomeImage.
+It should be located below the HomeImage.

+It should include:

+* An `<h3>` tag that says "So why should you hire me?"
+* some text about yourself

 > Note: Home component now contains three functional components as children.